 In 2014, net result on provisions stood at PLN 11.0 million as compared to PLN -8.5 million in 2013.
 The above result includes the income on the release of provisions for legal risk related to litigation with the Bank's customers on account of financial instruments in the amount of PLN 7.4 million, and net releases of other provisions for legal risk amounting to PLN 3.7 million.

-Gross loss in the Retail Banking segment in 2014 amounted to PLN 93.2 million as compared to the loss of PLN 205.4 million in 2013.
+Gross loss of the Retail Banking segment in 2014 amounted to PLN 104.4 million and was lower by 46.0% than the loss of PLN 193.2 million suffered in 2013.

 Corporate and Transaction Banking